 |Other medicines||includes beta-agonists and non-steroidal anti-inflammatory drugs|

 |Pesticides||insecticides, fungicides and herbicides|

 |Environmental contaminants||Organochlorines||aldrin, chlordane, dieldrin, DDT, endrin, HCB, HCH, heptachlor, lindane, mirex, PCBs and pentachlorobenzene|

 |Metals||antimony, arsenic, cadmium, lead and mercury|

-In 2018–19, a total of 4,877 samples was collected for analysis.
-The results were compared with the Australian standards and where relevant, international standards.
+In 2019–20, a total of 5,352 samples were collected for analysis.
+The results were compared with the Australian standards and where appropriate, relevant international standards.

 A summary of cattle sample compliance with Australian standards over the past six years is provided in Table 2.
 The results highlight excellent compliance with Australian standards and demonstrate the strong commitment of the cattle industry to good agricultural practice.
 The consistently high compliance rates help maintain the reputation and integrity of Australian beef in domestic and international markets.